NDevTK/infra/go/src/infra/cmd/mac_toolchain/README.md

 only file in there.
 4. There are 3 main args in the upload-runtime-dmg command:<br>
 ***runtime-version***: this is usually in the format of "ios-xx-x", for example "ios-16-2"<br>
-***runtime-build***: this is the build number of the iOS runtime, which can be found in xcodereleases.com.
-For example iOS 16.2 beta 2 has a build number of 20c52.<br>
+***runtime-build***: this is the build number of the iOS runtime, which can be found by running:
+`xcrun simctl runtime list -j`.
+For example iOS 16.2 beta 2 has a build number of 20C52.<br>
-***xcode-version***: this is the first Xcode version that supports the uploaded runtime.
-For example 14c18 for ios-16-2.<br>
+***xcode-version***: this is the latest Xcode version that supports the uploaded runtime.
+For example 14c18 for ios-16-2 with runtime-build of 20C52.<br>

 Upload the disk image file to cipd by running the below command:
 ```